 - Ninety percent (90%) of Washington local governments with a population of over 10,000 that did not file a lawsuit against these opioid distributors needed to sign the Participation Form releasing their potential claims.

 The Participation Form requires the local governments to abide by the terms of the Washington and National Distributor Settlements.
 This is the only document required for the Washington settlement to be finalized.

 The Allocation Agreement is the agreement between the State and eligible cities and counties to split the settlement.
 This is not required for the settlement to be finalized.
 Also, there is a lower sign-on requirement for the Allocation Agreement.

 The One Washington Memorandum of Understanding between the Washington Municipalities is the agreement splitting the money between the local governments.
 Exhibit B lists each local governments share.
-This is not required for the settlement to be finalized.
-Also, there is a lower sign-on requirement for the One Washington Memorandum of Understanding between the Washington Municipalities.
+This was not required for the settlement to be finalized.
+Also, there was a lower sign-on requirement for the One Washington Memorandum of Understanding between the Washington Municipalities.